Tennessee LLC (6-Step Incorporation Guide) – How to Form an LLC in Tennessee

-Tennessee does not require an LLC to have an operating agreement (its template and more info here), but every LLC should have one.
+Tennessee does not require an LLC to have an operating agreement, but every LLC should have one.
 An operating agreement details the structure of your LLC as well as the rights and responsibilities of the members.
 It also gives LLCs an opportunity to make some decisions that are often controlled by state default laws.
 An operating agreement is also a good way to decrease arguments among members.

 An operating agreement can include whatever you want, but we list some things that should be included in your operating agreement.

 In a member-managed LLC, all of the members make decisions about the LLC and run its daily operations.
 The members can split up the responsibilities the way they want, but they are the ones in charge of the business.

 This can be a lot of work for larger LLCs or for owners that don’t want to be very involved in the business.
 So, some LLCs choose to have a manager-managed LLC.
 In this type of management, the members of the LLC all choose a manager or managers that will manage the business for them.
 The owners of the LLC then act in an advisory role.

 Another option for LLC management in Tennessee is director management.
 With this option, the business is managed by one or more directors.
 Any decisions for the LLC will be made by the director or directors.
 If there is more than one director, any decisions will be made through a majority vote.
 These directors will be appointed or removed through a majority vote of the LLC members.

 You should also include which decisions will require a majority vote and which will require a supermajority.
 It may be easier to have more minor decisions require a majority vote and have serious decisions such as bankruptcy or dissolution require a supermajority.
 A decision such as dissolution could even require a unanimous vote.